These links and books will help you with specific aspects of historical research and writing.

 - Guide to Grammar and Writing (study sheets, exercises, and links)

 Online guides to argumentation

-- Arguments, concepts, and philosophical terms by Jim Pryor, Princeton University (intended for philosophers, but the section on arguments is useful for history students)
+- Philosophical Terms and Methods: What is an argument? by Jim Pryor, Princeton University (intended for philosophers, but the section on arguments is useful for history students)

 - Silva Rhetoricae: The Forest of Rhetoric - guide to classical rhetoric, including general concepts and a nearly exhaustive list of figures of speech

 - Oxford English Dictionary - the historical dictionary of the English language (access restricted to UMass campus community)

 Writing Resources at UMass

 - The Writing Center offers free face-to-face writing consultations.

 - History Department guidelines for Junior Writing Seminars